mcleonard/docbot/README.md

 # DocBot

-This a bot that leverages cool new AI things to answer questions.
-It's mostly intended to use technical documentation, but it can honestly answer most things.
-It is able to search the internet for resources and collect information from multiple sources into one coherent answer.
-It's mostly a demonstration of using LangChain and Deep Lake, could be turned into something much nicer.
+This a Streamlit app that leverages cool new AI things to answer questions.
+It searches the internet for resources and collects information from multiple sources into one coherent answer.
+It uses a [Deep Lake vector store](https://docs.activeloop.ai) as a knowledge base and LangChain to interact with GPT-3 for searching the internet and the knowledge base to answer questions.

+## DocBot Design

+This bot consists of two systems.
+One system searches the internet for resources such as documentation, blog posts, and tutorials relevant to your question then stores them in a Deep Lake vector store.
+This vector store becomes a knowledge base for your work and life.
+This system uses `GPT-3.5-Turbo` to refine the searches and better understand which resources are relevant to you.

-It works by storing resources fetched from the internet (Google searches) in a [Deep Lake vector store](https://docs.activeloop.ai), given a question.
-It queries the vector store using your question and sends relevant documents to GPT-3 to collect and summarize an answer.
+The other system queries the vector store for documents relevant to your question and uses GPT-3 to extract information from each of those documents and combines the information into one well-informed answer.

 ## Installation